ConnectAPI/Gateway/README.md

 Gateway responsible for:
 1. managing plugin services
 2. authentication
-3. validation (validating request against openapi spec)
+3. validation (validating request against OpenAPI spec)
 4. rate limit
 5. monitoring

 ### How it works?
-Every plugin service that added to the system must provide it's openapi spec, The spec can contain extra information like rate limit and required permission scope, With the openapi the service also contain link to a docker image.

-The gateway is running the docker image on a virtual network and used as a proxy to it.
+This service is used as a reversed proxy for the system, and provide the only entry point to the backend, every request is validated on the OpenAPI spec, and authorized before forwarded to the destination service.

 ### File structure
 ```
 ├───core
 │   └───models
-├───external_api // API the application suposed to access
+├───external_api // API for the client side (application / website / game)
 │   └───endpoints // routes
 ├───internal_api // API for the dashboard and server side
 │   ├───auth // authentication service, handling permission tokens